 Nuclear-powered Bitcoin

 Back in 2021, the Ukrainian government needed cash.
 Maybe someone thought it would be useful to have some liquid funds to hand.
-You know, in case they needed to buy several billion dollars worth of tanks, missiles, and bullets a year later.
-But, really, who can say?
+You know, in case they needed to buy several billion dollars worth of bullets, bombs and drones some time in the near future.
+And what better way to get rich quick in 2021 than get into the crypto game?
+Maybe they just wanted in on the Doge Coin hype.

 As part of its efforts to create new revenue streams for the country, the Ukrainian government decided to invest heavily in building some of the largest data centres the region had seen.
-The sites would have a capacity of somewhere between 250 MW and 500 MW—almost unthinkably large.
-The plan was to use them to mine bitcoin.
-Today, the idea of peacetime Ukraine, a 250 MW data centre being considered unthinkably big, and a massive crypto-mining scheme seems dated.
+The sites would cap out somewhere between 250 MW and 500 MW—almost unthinkably large at the time.
+The plan: use them to mine bitcoin.
+A lot of Bitcoin.
+Today, there’s a lot about the story that feels, well, really dated.
+A peacetime Ukraine, thinking of a 250 MW data centre as “unthinkably big”, and a massive crypto-mining scheme.
+I have lived a thousand lifetimes since these concepts were new.

-However, one aspect of the story puts the whole thing ahead of its time.
+One aspect of the story, howver, puts the whole scheme ahead of its time.
 Had their construction not been derailed by Putin’s invasion a year later, the massive data centres would have been powered by neclear energy.

-Built next door to one of the country’s four biggest nuclear generators, the government’s hope was that “the data centres would help use idle load and reduce the burden on transmission systems”.
+Built next door to one of Ukraine’s four biggest nuclear generators, the Government’s hope was that “the data centres would help use idle load and reduce the burden on transmission systems”.

 Now, it’s uncertain if the facility will ever be completed.
-However, the idea of using nuclear energy as a source of cheap, clean electricity to fuel increasingly power-hungry data centres has, at the very least, outlived the crypto movement.
+But the idea of using nuclear energy as a source of cheap, clean electricity to fuel increasingly power-hungry data centres has, at the very least, outlived the crypto boom.

 Nuclear powered data centres?

-The increasing demand for clean energy in the midst of an already sluggish global transition away from fossil fuels is pushing the data centre sector into an energy crunch.
+The increasing demand for clean energy in the midst of an already sluggish green transition from fossil fuels is pushing the data centre sector into an energy crunch.
 Expanding capacity while moving towards net zero seems logically impossible.

 Renewables like solar and wind provide huge amounts of power some of the time.
 However, when the wind dies down and the sun sets, that power goes away.
 Data centres need a baseline source of reliable, abundant, cheap power.